satmeerbains/NFL-Injury-Analysis/README.md

 ## 4. Statistical Analysis of Player Injuries
-This section transitions from visual insights to quantitative analysis.
+This section transitions from visual insights to quantitative analysis of player injury.
 After preparing modeling-ready datasets, correlations are examined between injuries and environmental factors like temperature and stadium type, as well as play characteristics and cumulative workload.
-Formal hypothesis testing is used to evaluate whether injury risk differs significantly between natural grass and synthetic turf, providing statistical backing for observed trends.
+A formal hypothesis testing was used to evaluate whether injury risk differs significantly between natural grass and synthetic turf, providing statistical backing for observed trends.

 ## 4. Machine Learning – Predicting Player Injury
-A predictive modeling pipeline is developed to estimate the likelihood of player injury.
+A predictive modeling pipeline was developed to estimate the likelihood of player injury.
 Features are engineered from gameplay, environmental conditions, and player usage.
-Because injuries are relatively rare events, resampling techniques are applied to address class imbalance.
+Due to the fact that injuries are relatively rare events, resampling techniques are applied to address class imbalance.
 An XGBoost classifier is trained and evaluated, and feature importance analysis highlights which variables contribute most strongly to injury prediction.

 ## 5. Synthetic vs Natural Turf Analysis
 This focused section dives deeper into how turf type interacts with other conditions.
 It compares injury rates on natural and synthetic surfaces under varying weather and temperature scenarios, including specific hypothesis tests for rainy conditions.
 The analysis also examines whether certain player positions are more affected by synthetic turf, helping clarify how surface type and context combine to influence injury risk.

 ## 7. Conclusion